Last updated: 4th August 2025

 Dire wolf appearance

 Dire wolves looked similar to modern wolves but were stockier with a larger head and shorter legs.
-They had thick fur and a powerful build, ideal for tackling big prey and surviving cold climates.
+Key features:

 Dire wolf appearance